 Because intention is so subjective, we would need to take the speaker’s word for it.
 In other words, people would be able to say anything they wanted -- for instance, about women who have children out of wedlock -- as long as they could find a reference to the topic in a religious text that supported their views and they stated that their intention was to spread the word of the religious text, and not to vilify single mothers.
 It is an artificial line, drawn to benefit people who use religion to reject people who are different from them.

 Many Australians became aware of Citipointe Christian College in Brisbane this year, after the school demanded parents sign an enrolment ‘contract’ denouncing homosexuality and confirming that students would attend the school identifying as their birth gender.
 If the Bill were to pass in its current form, would this prevent this situation happening again?

 If anything, the bill’s passage would allow this type of situation to happen more often in my view.
 This is because it would allow schools to check whether their students conform to certain views of gender and sexuality, and take disciplinary action based on those views.

 What is the status of the Bill now?
 Will it come back in some form?

-The Bill is now shelved, reportedly because some Christian groups indicated that, without certain protections guaranteeing them the right to discriminate against LGBTIQ+ and other groups, the Bill did not go far enough for them.
+The Morrison Government Bill was shelved, reportedly because some Christian groups indicated that, without certain protections guaranteeing them the right to discriminate against LGBTIQ+ and other groups, the Bill did not go far enough for them.

 In my opinion, this change in support indicates that the Bill was never about protecting religious freedom.
 Instead, it was about enshrining a right to discriminate against others.
 Very few readings of religion require discrimination against others.
 Despite this, the Bill attempted to turn that idea into law.